Daniel595/Jetson_nano_face_recognition/README.md

 about 40 FPS at one face.
 Slowed down a lot by drawing bounding boxes and keypoints by CPU.

 ## TODO
-1. Serialize and deserialize TRT models for MTCNN
+1. Serialize and deserialize TRT models for MTCNN, building them takes always about 3 mins
-1. clean up
-2. implement face tracker, improve classification by considering the last predictions
+2. implement face tracker, improve classification by considering the last predictions for tracked face
 3. SVM cross validation - optimize parameters for training
-4. detections as objects
+4. new design for detections - as class
-5. test influence of using more samples for one/multiple classes